-B.2 ResNet
+A.2 RESNET

-Compared to the simplified ResNet architecture of the previous section, the ResNet family as proposed in [25] are augmented with two convolutional layers per residual block, each followed by batch normalization normalization.
+Compared to the simplified ResNet architecture of the previous section, the ResNet family as proposed in He et al. (2016) are augmented with two convolutional layers per residual block, each followed by batch normalization normalization.
 The subsampling is performed by 2-strided convolutional layers, for a total of 4 times across the depth.
-For further details, we refer to [25].
-In some experiments (e.g. Fig. C.4), we replace batch norm with LayerNorm applied across each two dimensional channel.
+For further details, we refer to He et al. (2016).
+In some experiments (e.g. Fig. B.4), we replace batch norm with LayerNorm applied across each two dimensional channel.